 Professor Reis' research interests involve social interaction and close relationships.

 Professor Reis studies the factors that influence the quantity and closeness of social interaction, and the consequences of different patterns of socializing for health and psychological well-being.
 In his research, subjects keep detailed records on their on-going social interaction.
 These are tabulated by computer and related to various factors such as sex role, health, and emotional well-being.

 Professor Reis is also investigating some of the psychological processes that affect the course and conduct of close relationships.
 He is particularly interested in intimacy, attachment, and emotion regulation.

 Courses Offered (subject to change)

-- CSP 519: General Linear Models (Data Analysis II)
+- PSYC 519: General Linear Models (Data Analysis II)

-- CSP 555: Social Psychology of Close Relationships
+- PSYC 555: Social Psychology of Close Relationships

 - Carothers, B. J., & Reis, H. T. (2012).
 Men and Women Are From Earth: Examining the latent structure of Gender.
 Journal of Personality and Social Psychology.
 Advance online publication. doi: 10.1037/a0030437.

 - Finkel, E. J., Eastwick, P. W., Karney, B. R., Reis, H. T., & Sprecher, S. (2012).
 Online dating: A critical analysis from the perspective of psychological science.
 Psychological Science in the Public Interest, 13, 3-66.